 - Don't allow your dog to mount or hump other dogs.

-- Don't bring unaltered dogs or dogs in heat.
+- Don't bring unaltered dogs who are overly assertive or dominating or dogs in heat.

-- Keep your dog under control - off-leash does not mean your dog can be out of control (e.g. don't let your dog jump on people or other dogs).
+- Keep your dog under control - off-leash does not mean your dog can be out of control (e.g. try not to let your dog jump on people or other dogs).

 - Don't bring food into the park.

-- Enjoy at your own risk - the dog park is not responsible for injury or damage.
+- Enjoy at your own risk - the dog park will not take responsibility for injury or damage.

 Just remember that each dog park will have its own specific set of rules, that may or may not include these word-for-word.
 But in general, these are the basic rules for dog parks.